-The certification examination contains 180 items divided into two (2) blocks of 90 items, with 110 minutes to complete the block of items.
+The CDQ examination contains 135 items, divided into two (2) blocks of 68 & 67 items respectively, with 165 minutes divided equitably to complete both item blocks.
 The examination will be administered in the following format:

 - Pre-test tutorial: 10 15 minutes

-- Examination: 235 minutes two (2) 110-minute blocks of 90 items each, with an optional break time of a maximum of 15 minutes to be taken between the first and second examination blocks only.
+- Examination: 165 minutes Two (2) item blocks with 83-minutes for block 1 and 82 minutes for block 2 with an optional break time of a maximum of 15 minutes to be taken between the two item blocks.

 - Post-test survey: 10 15 minutes

 The items are multiple choice in nature.
 The items are presented one at a time on a computer screen.
-Each item may be viewed as long as the candidate desires.
-The candidate may go back to a previous item, within the current exam block, once an answer choice has been recorded.
-The candidate may change the answer for a previously answered item within the current exam block; a candidate may not re-enter an exam block once completed and submitted.
+Each item may be viewed as long as the candidate desires, and the candidate may go back to a previous item, within the current exam block.
+Once an answer choice has been recorded, the candidate may change the answer for a previously answered item within the current exam block.
+A candidate may not re-enter an exam block once completed and submitted.

 Exam construction is centered on the concept that the best items have demonstrated acceptable performance.
-Items not utilized before have unknown performance characteristics.
+Items that have not been utilized before have unknown performance characteristics.
 Therefore, it is necessary to pretest items and evaluate their performance.
-There are 30 such items on the Certification Exam.
+There are 20 such items on the CDQ Exam.
 These items appear throughout the examination.
-Items surviving the rigorous evaluation process are retained for use on future examinations.
+Items that survive the rigorous evaluation process are retained for use on future examinations.
 The pretest items are not used in the calculation of score for the examination.

-The NCCAA Board of Directors appoints a group of Subject Matter Experts (SMEs) to serve on the Certification Examination Subcommittee.
+The NCCAA Board of Directors appoints a group of Subject Matter Experts (SMEs) to serve on the CDQ Examination Subcommittee.
 This subcommittee meets annually to draft and review test items for inclusion within the approved item bank.
-Performance statistics for items are regularly monitored and reviewed for revision, removal or continued use by the NCCAA.
+Performance statistics for items are continuously monitored and reviewed for revision, removal or continued use by the NCCAA.